abdulhalimzhr/vouchat/README.md

 2. Open the terminal within this project's directory
 3. Run the following command to install all project dependencies, this will take 5-10 minutes to finish.
 If you want to use the build public options, ensure the IP value in the `.env` is updated and accessible from LAN.
 Otherwise, you can use the build local option.

-   - For public (in case you want this app accessible from LAN)
+   - For the public (in case you want this app accessible from LAN)

    ```
     make build env=public